Wood cross-section prepared for xylological analysis

 What is xylology in the art market?

-The science of wood applied to art, xylology today plays a crucial role in the authentication, dating and conservation of works in wood.
-It covers the identification of wood species, analyses traces of manufacture and can be combined with non-destructive imaging or à carbon-14 dating.
-These are all scientific approaches that help secure the origin, value and durability of antique art objects and furniture.
+As the science of wood applied to art, xylology plays a crucial role today in the authentication, dating, and conservation of wooden artworks.
+It involves identifying wood species, analyzing traces of craftsmanship, and can be combined with non-destructive imaging or carbon-14 dating.
+These scientific approaches help verify the origin, value, and longevity of works of art and antique furniture.

-In this article we explore what xylology is, how it can be applied to the study of wooden and the role of laboratories in understanding the origins of these artefacts.
+In this article, we explore what xylology is, how it can be applied to the study of wooden objects, and what role laboratories play in helping us better understand the origins of these works of art.

 Understanding xylology: a science at the service of artistic heritage